 Making it movie hour

 Finding times during the days when your kids are calm to run the sessions may be a practical solution.
 It depends on many factors that you will know well as a parent.
 One way is to stimulate kids during the day and then allow them movie time during the session.
-Some kids are very happy to do this, others not so (Tim, the writer of this article, is in the latter camp!).
+Some kids are very happy to do this, others not so (Tim, the writer of this article, has four kids in the latter camp!).

 What to do about interruptions

 Work any interruption into your session and treat it with humour and kindness.
 It reflects well on you.
-Remember the BBC reporter whose kids invaded his interview (always worth a re-watch!)?
+Remember the BBC reporter whose kids invaded his interview (always worth a re-watch)?
 He only made it worse because he reacted badly.
 He could have acted like it was not a problem at all and gone with it and the audience would not have minded at all - in fact, he would have been a hero dad!